Car Accident Lawyer in Miami

 Being injured in a car accident can put your entire life on hold.
 And, that’s in the best-case scenario.
 Even when you can return to work right away, you’re swamped with considerations: Who should pay for the rear-end damage to your car?
 And, what about your medical bills?
 Those visits to urgent care, the overnight hospital stays, and physical therapy sessions can add up quickly.
 To secure the compensation that you deserve, you need a skilled personal injury and car accident lawyer to help you navigate the blurry world of insurance claims.

-With nearly 20 years of experience, the Ward Law Group has handled every possible variation of an insurance claim.
+With nearly 20 years of experience, our Miami car accident lawyers at the Ward Law Group have handled every possible variation of an insurance claim.
 From minor fender benders to major accidents with catastrophic injuries, the Ward Law Group knows the correct switches to flip to allow your case to gain momentum.

 In addition to serving English-speaking victims of personal injury, the Ward Law Group is passionate about providing bilingual legal services to the Spanish-speaking community.
 Don’t let language become an added barrier to achieving the compensation you deserve for your claim.
 Contact our team of legal advisors at the Ward Law Group today!

-Common Types of Car Accident Claims that We Settle
+Common Types of Miami Car Accident Claims that We Settle

 Every year, 2.35 million Americans sustain a personal injury as the direct result of a car accident.
 (And, this figure omits the auto accidents in which motorists weren’t injured.)

 - Distracted Driving: You’ve probably noticed state-wide bans on hand-held devices, like cell phones and electronics, becoming increasingly popular in recent years.
-This is because distracted driving accounts for the #1 cause of car accidents in the United States.
-Texting-while-driving, talking on the phone, adjusting the radio or GPS, even eating and drinking while driving can all lead to car accidents (and personal injury).
+This is because distracted driving accounts for the # 1 cause of car accidents in the United States.
+Texting while driving, talking on the phone, adjusting the radio or GPS, and even eating and drinking while driving can all lead to car accidents (and personal injury).

 - Drunk Driving: 28% of all car-related fatalities involve an intoxicated driver.
 If you have lost a loved one to drunk driving, then your personal injury claim falls into the category of wrongful death.